Pasadena Annulment Lawyers

 The California court system has specific statutes of limitation on different scenarios for requesting an annulment.
 For example, if the annulment is sought because you were underage, you must file within four years of turning 18 (the age of consent).
 Additionally, in cases of bigamy, the annulment must be filed before the first spouse dies.

 If you are filing on the grounds of fraud, you must do so within four years of discovery.
 If you are filing because your spouse was secretly physically incapable of intimacy at the time of marriage, or because you were forced into the marriage, you must do so within four years of getting married.
 Finally, if the annulment is sought on the grounds of an unsound mind, it may be filed at any time while you and your spouse both live.

 Annulments frequently take less time than a divorce as they are generally sought by couples who have only recently married, meaning there are relatively few assets that would typically qualify to be divided as community property and often no children of the union exist.
 In the case that children and property are involved, we can guide you through resolving each issue.

 Pursue an Annulment with the help of Gille Kaye Law Group, PC

 If you believe your marriage was a legal mistake, you may be able to seek an annulment.
 Alternatively, if you have proof of legal marriage, we can help you prove it.
 Because the grounds for an annulment and statute of limitations on filing can make it challenging to get a judge's approval, you must seek legal help as soon as you realize the situation exists.
-Our Pasadena divorce lawyers at Gille Kaye Law Group, PC will help you close this chapter of your life.
+Our Pasadena annulment lawyers at Gille Kaye Law Group, PC will help you close this chapter of your life.